Now, this is the million-dollar question.

 You may be thinking that a sprayer is better than a roller when it comes to finishing, and of course, we would agree, or you may be thinking that you get an excellent finish with a roller, and a sprayer could not do any better.

 First, it all depends on what you are painting.
-If you are painting a wall in matt emulsion, then we don’t think the finish is quite as critical.
+If you are paint spraying a wall in matt emulsion, then we don’t think the finish is quite as critical.
 I believe an excellent decorator could roll a wall in matt emulsion to a nice standard that would match a sprayer.
 If you looked closely, the sprayer would be better, but it would be marginal in that situation.